statesman/caspio-homicides/readme.md

   * Multiple Caspio datapages for a single record are used to create a responsive design.
   * the Caspio SEO-friendly deployment is used to help get content crawle on google.
 Good news is it works.
 Bad news is it costs against us on Caspio data transfer charges.
   * Using static Google maps to show the lat/long map of crimes
+  * Uses a php file to pull JSON from Medley Melvil API and serve on page for headlines